FillingVoid7/Real-Score/readme.md

 ## 🚀 Features

 - **Team Search and Selection:** Easily search for and select your favorite teams.
-- **Live Match Updates:** Receive real-time notifications for ongoing matches, including goals and important events.
 - **Upcoming Matches:** View the schedule for your team's upcoming matches, complete with date, time, and opponent details.
 - **Recent Matches:** Stay informed about your team's past performance with full-time results and match statistics.
 - **League Standings:** Follow live standings for major leagues (e.g., Premier League, La Liga).
-- **Switch Between Competitions:** Track multiple competitions your team is participating in.
 ---

 ## 🖥 Full Page View